 - What is evil?

 Philosophy covers so many topics and exists in different forms all over the world.
-While most everyone has heard of ancient Greek celebrities like Plato, Aristotle, and Socrates, there are also the French philosophers like Voltaire, Descartes, and Sartre.
+While almost everyone has heard of ancient Greek celebrities like Plato, Aristotle, and Socrates, there are also French philosophers like Voltaire, Descartes, and Sartre.
 There are Asian philosophers like Sun Tzu and Confucius.

 And then there is the homeless dude standing outside of McDonald’s, who probably has some philosophy to offer you on your way out.

-When deciding on a work to read, consider these:
+When deciding on works to read, consider these:

-What kind of questions pique your interest, what kind of discussions address you personally?
+What kind of questions piques your interest, and what kind of discussions address you personally?
 Depending on how you answer, you may want to start somewhere different.

 Are you interested in the nature of knowledge and justification?
-Maybe it would be helpful to begin with modern discussions on knowledge as justified, true belief and their challenges.
+Maybe it would be helpful to start with current discussions on knowledge as justified, true belief, and their challenges.

 Or perhaps you’re more concerned with ethics and how to live a good life?
 Maybe you would be better served than reading Nietzsche’s “Genealogy of Morals” than anything on this list.